 Submit a properly formatted resume on USAJOBS to ensure your qualifications are accurate

-Human Resources Specialists will review your resume and other required documents to make sure you meet the minimum qualifications and determine what grade you qualify for.
+Human Resources Specialists will review your resume and other required documents to make sure you meet the minimum qualifications.
 For your application to be reviewed quickly and accurately, it is recommended that you submit a resume that appropriately documents your qualifications, detailed description of your duties (including tasks performed), the dates you performed those duties (MM/DD/YYYY - MM/DD/YYYY) and hours worked per week.
 If your resume and/or transcripts do not clearly document how you are qualified, you may be rated ineligible.

 3. Medical Exam